RelationalAI/StaticLint.jl/README.md

 ```
 output 1928 potential threats.

+## Rules that are considered

+## Adding new rules

 ## Integration with GitHub Action
 In addition to being run locally, as described above, StaticLint can be run via GitHub Action.
 When a PR is created, StaticLint is run on the files modified in this PR and the result is posted as a comment.
 Only one report of StaticLint is posted in a PR, and it gets updated at each commit.

+## Fork
+This repository is a fork of https://github.com/julia-vscode/StaticLint.jl .
+The decision to fork this project instead of directly contributing to it was not taken lightly.
+First, the julia-vscode/StaticLint.jl is not designed to be easily and modularly extended.
+As such using the original StaticLint with our RAI-specific rules was not an easy or even feasible task.